esteves-esta/one-page-calendar/README.md

   - [x] change background color of grid
   - [x] change background color of cell
   - [x] change color of each day of the week for each day
+- [x] select day and year - and open toast saying if you want to save date

 ## 🔨 To do

-- [ ] sounds - paper scratching,
+- [ ] sounds on events/buttons press
-- [ ] select day and year - and open toast saying if you want to save date

 ---